 The overworld consists largely of puzzles, most of which aren't too difficult, though there were two I looked up: the two where there's no explicit puzzle but proceeding involves pressing the action button with no obvious target.
-(To be fair, one of the two seems legitimate to me in retrospect.)

 The game is harmed by the lack of a fast travel and the slow movement.
 It makes it very unappealing to revisit previous areas, which is required for some important scenes.

-Verdict: it's excellent and you should play it.
+It's excellent and you should play it.

 subscribe via RSS